Our Impact in 2022

 of every dollar goes back into the PLUS programs.

-were served by over 1,000 volunteers to make the mission of Meals on Wheels PLUS come to life in 2020.
-The value of this contributed time is nearly $500,000!
+were served by volunteers to make the mission of Meals on Wheels PLUS come to life in 2022.

 filled with essentials to bring holiday joy were distributed throughout Manatee County.